TLA-FLAT/FLAT/docker/add-deposit-ui-to-flat/deposit_ui/Readme.md

 ## File and Folder permissions ##
-In order to ingest data without doorkeeper plugin, the sudoer file (visudo) needs to be adapted.
+In order to ingest data, the sudoer file (visudo) needs to be adapted.
 Please copy/paste the code from the shell/sudoer.ini file using visudo

 =======